 What advice would you give your younger self?

-Don’t feel like you have to go with the flow.
+I would advise the younger Anita Fofie to not feel like you have to go with the flow.
 Don’t feel like you can’t think outside of the box.
 You can carve your own path and that is totally okay.
 People may look at you funny, but if you’re in the right lane, everything flows.
 When you’re trying to drive in somebody else’s’ lane, you’re never going to shine.

 Tell us something that’s true that almost nobody agrees with you on.